 Advantages

-- The first and foremost advantage of prototyping it helps the developer to understand the certain and uncertain requirements of the customer.
+- The model helps the developer to understand the certain and uncertain requirements of the customer.

-- It helps the customer to easily realize the required modification before final implementation of the system.
+- It helps the customer easily realize the required modification before the final implementation of the system.

-- The efforts required in developing the final system is reduced as the final system is implemented after all the specifications are clearly understood and there are fewer chances of final system being incorrect.
+- The model reduces the efforts required in developing the final system.
+As the developers develop the final system after all the specifications are clear.
+So there are fewer chances of the final system being incorrect.

 - The customer does not have to wait for a long to see the working model of the final system.